dsuyu1/Cisco-Packet-Tracer/README.md

 # ciscopackettracer
 ### Objective

-Cisco Packet Tracer (CPT) is a tool dedicated to helping us map out network topologies.
-In this project, I'll do a series of labs, starting from the basics and working my way up to more complex diagrams. <br>
+Cisco Packet Tracer (CPT) is a powerful network simulation tool where I'll practice networking, IoT, and cybersecurity skills in a virtual lab.
+The objective is to visualize how a network works, practice rack, stack, and cabling skills, plus integrate IoT devices.
+In this project, I'll do a series of labs, starting from the basics and working my way up to more complex topologies. <br>
 <div>
 <img src="https://www.gliffy.com/sites/default/files/image/2022-08/star-topology.png" width = "500" length = "500">
 </div>